-- Provide students with a personalized form covering the total cost of an education program. - Provide educational plans for all military and Veteran education beneficiaries. - End fraudulent and aggressive recruiting techniques and misrepresentations. - Accommodate Service members and Reservists absent due to service requirements. - Designate a point of contact to provide academic and financial advice. - Ensure accreditation of all new programs prior to enrolling students. - Align institutional refund policies with those under Title IV, which governs the administration of federal student financial aid programs.
+- Provide students with a personalized form covering the total cost of an education program. - Provide educational plans for all military and Veteran education beneficiaries. - End fraudulent and aggressive recruiting techniques and misrepresentations. - Accommodate service members and reservists who are absent due to service requirements. - Designate a point of contact to provide academic and financial advice. - Ensure accreditation of all new programs prior to enrolling students. - Align institutional refund policies with those under Title IV, which governs the administration of federal student financial aid programs.